rockettheme/docs/Docs/joomla/platform/extensions.md

 How to Install an Extension
 -----

 Installing an extension is a fairly simple process.
-Generally, you'll receive a ZIP file from an extension developer which contains all the necessary files needed for it to function properly.
+Generally, you will receive a ZIP file from an extension developer which contains all the necessary files needed for it to function properly.

 The most common method for installing an extension (featured in images below) involves uploading the package file to your site directly and letting Joomla install the extension for you.